 Student Name: ID #:

 Address:

 Phone Number: SSU Email:

 Requested Leave Start Date: End Date:

-Student will still need to comply with sence Request does not constitute withdrawal from classe th university policies to withdraw from classes.
-Students viving failing grades in all registered classes.

-ramifications of taking a leave of opportunity to ask questions.
-I as is request is truthful.
-The leave of absence policy and absence have been explained to me, and I have had a sume responsibility for all ramifications that may results also understand that I will be subject to any changes at the time of my return. n ult
+Student will still need to comply with not withdraw from classes risk received.
+I certify that all information in this ramifications of taking a leave of a opportunity to ask questions.
+I assi nce Request does not constitute withdrawal from classes.
+It university policies to withdraw from classes.
+Students who do wing failing grades in all registered classes.
+It request is truthful.
+The leave of absence policy and beence have been explained to me, and I have had an ume responsibility for all ramifications that may result lso understand that I will be subject to any changes in class the time of my return.

 Date:

 Signature

-For Department Use Only:
+For School of Nursing Use Only:

 Date Received: Date Reviewed by Committee:

 Date Student Notified:

 APG Chair Signature:

-Department of Nursing Chair:
+School of Nursing Director:

-Copy to Student, Student's Advisor, and Student's File
+Copy to Student, Student's Advisor, a and Student's File

-Approved by Faculty 1/20/17

-Shawnee State University Department of Nursing
+Shawnee State University School of Nursing